topspinj/project-cookiecutter/README.md

     |- bin/           # any compiled binaries or scripts

 License, contributing, readme markdown files are also created in the root directory.

+## Author

+This repository was created by Jill Cates on November 16, 2017.